gekatateam/neptunus/plugins/inputs/kafka/README.md

     # maximum length of internal uncommitted messages queue
     max_uncommitted = 100

+    # mumber of messages to prefetch from topic into memory; cannot be less than 1
+    prefetch_count = 100

     # interval between commit queue scans
     commit_interval = "1s"